 We are currently accepting proposals to be considered for the Summer 2015 exhibition slot.

 The deadline to submit is July 28, 4 p.m.

 - A general artist statement, of 500 words or less, outlining each artist’s thematic and formal interests.
 When submitting as a group, artists should describe the nature of their collaboration in a single statement.

 - A focused statement, of 500 words or less, describing the goals, rationale, and focus of the proposed exhibition.

 Up to 12 digital images or work samples per proposal; including overall, detail, and installation shots.
 If proposing a developing body of work, artists are encouraged to submit works in progress too.

-- Files should be 72 dpi jpegs, no larger than 2MB.
+- Each of the files should be 72 dpi jpeg and no larger than 2MB.

-- Video and sound files should be no longer than 2:00.
+- Each video and/or sound file should be no longer than 2:00.
 Upload your file to either YouTube or Vimeo then cut and paste link.

 - Information that includes the following for each work: Artist, title, series (if applicable), date, medium, dimensions (h × w × d)

 When preparing your proposal feel free to review these sample exhibition statements: